 - Skip payments on existing credit accounts, utility bills, or loans.

 - Charge up your existing credit on big-ticket items, like furnishings for a new house.

-If you think any of these don’ts are musts, talk to your lender before you take action.
-Your loan officer can help you figure out what to do so that your mortgage loan is the least negatively affected.
+If you think any of these don’ts are musts, talk to your loan officer before you take action.
+They can help you figure out what to do so that your mortgage loan is the least negatively affected.

 *Avoiding these actions before and during the financing process can prevent any unnecessary confusion.

 Mortgage FAQ #4: What are income and debt ratios?

 - Income ratio: Your total monthly housing expense divided by your pre-tax monthly income.